 This peak is not in the book.

-One of eleven Idaho peaks using the name squaw, this Squaw Butte is 6,740 feet tall and sits east of US-95.
+One of eleven Idaho peaks using the name “squaw,” this Squaw Butte is 6,740 feet tall and sits east of US-95.
 Although it is impossible to tell when you traverse the route to the summit, part of this mountain is located on private property.
-In April 2017 there were no “Private Property-No Trespassing” signs, or orange paint markings, notifying you the property is private and thus, cutting off access.
+In April 2017, there were no “Private Property-No Trespassing” signs or orange paint markings notifying you that the property is private and thus cutting off access.

 The Climb (Class 1-2)